resist-js/resist/docs/en-US/STRUCTURE.md

 - [stuck.yml](https://github.com/resist-js/resist/blob/master/.github/workflows/stuck.yml)
   [What is this?](https://github.com/jrylan/github-action-stuck-pr-notifier)

-> The purpose of this Github Action is to automatically label and mention/notify users about stuck pull requests.
+> The purpose of this GitHub Action is to automatically label and mention/notify users about stuck pull requests.

 ## packages

 > The packages folder contains all of the packages that belong to the `base` mono-repo.
 > For information on what each package is for, navigate to each package directory.

+#### Did you find this helpful?
+Is there something we can improve?
+[Click here](https://github.com/resist-js/resist/issues/new?assignees=&labels=&template=documentation.yml) to make a suggestion.